If you’re like most serious musicians, you want the absolute best instrument you can get, and from a manufacturer that you can trust.

 If you are looking for a good digital piano that is portable, sounds like an acoustic piano, and isn’t going to cost $1,000 or more, the P45B is definitely an option to consider.

-If you are looking for a keyboard for a child, this may not be the best option.
+If you are looking for a keyboard as a toy for a child, the P45B may not be the best option.
+If you are looking for an affordable entry level instrument for an aspiring pianist, however, then it is an excellent choice.
 Since it is in the $500 range, it is not something that you want to see treated as a toy, or have them lose interest in.
-If you have a child who is learning how to play the piano, something like this would be an excellent one for them to move up to when they show that they have an interest to continue learning.
+If you have a child who is learning how to play the piano, the Yamaha P45 would be an excellent piano keyboard for them to learn on, and when they show that they have an interest to continue learning, you could upgrade to something more sophisticated like the Arius YDP 143 /Arius YDP 144.
 In fact, it could be used as an incentive to keep on practicing and getting better.

 What’s Included with the Yamaha P45B?